 Surrealism was important for Northern Irish artists’ developing engagement with the politics of modernism.
 For McWilliam it allowed the articulation of anti-fascist protest far removed from Northern Ireland’s polarised sectarianism.
 In Northern Ireland itself, particularly during the Second World War, it also enabled artists such as Luke, Middleton or the English-born Nevill Johnson to develop a response to changing social and political conditions beyond the binaries of unionism or nationalism.
 Middleton, whose work embraced a plethora of avant-garde styles throughout his career, produced a number of Surrealist paintings in response to the Belfast Blitz.

-In Dublin meanwhile the Free State’s wartime neutrality attracted a number of mainly British émigré artists including Basil Rakoczi (1908-1979), founder of the White Stag Group, and his partner Kenneth Hall who arrived in Ireland in 1940.
+Meanwhile, in Dublin, the Free State’s wartime neutrality attracted a number of mainly British émigré artists including Basil Rakoczi, founder of the White Stag Group, and his partner Kenneth Hall who arrived in Ireland in 1940.
 The White Stag Group, named after a Hungarian symbol of creativity, provided a focus for Dublin bohemia.
-The group also included the Irish artist Dairine Vanston (1903-1988) who returned from France after the outbreak of war, and the English painter Stephen Gilbert (1910-2007) later active in the CoBrA group.
+The group also included the Irish artist Dairine Vanston who returned from France after the outbreak of war, and the English painter Stephen Gilbert later active in the CoBrA group.
 Paintings such as Rakoczi’s Prisoner (1944) suggested an awareness of wartime conditions often absent in Dublin at the time.
-The group helped to erode the insularity of art there and was a major factor in the instigation of the Irish Exhibition of Living Art in 1943 – the first major challenge to the power of academic art in Ireland, including 168 works by 78 painters and sculptors.
+The group helped to erode the insularity of art there and was a major factor in the instigation of the Irish Exhibition of Living Art in 1943 – the first major challenge to the power of academic art in Ireland – which included 168 works by 78 painters and sculptors.

-During the postwar period the main focus of innovation in Irish art shifted to outside Ireland itself.
-A significant number of Irish artists became active in the development of postwar British modernism, including not only F.E.McWilliam and Francis Bacon (born in Dublin, 1909-1992), but also William Scott (1913-1989) and Louis le Brocquy (1916-1912).
-A further group of London-based artists was focused around Gerard Dillon ( 1916-1971) , a working-class painter from Belfast whose nostalgia-tinged depictions of the West of Ireland often contained a degree of homoeroticism.
-However it was le Brocquy whose work had most impact in Ireland itself, continuing to engage with Irish cultural themes throughout his long career; his wife, Anne Madden( 1932- ), was also one of the first Irish artists to engage with the impact of American Abstract Expressionism.
+During the postwar period, the main focus of innovation in Irish art shifted to outside Ireland itself.
+A significant number of Irish artists became active in the development of postwar British modernism, including not only F.E.McWilliam and Francis Bacon (born in Dublin), but also William Scott and Louis le Brocquy.
+A further group of London-based artists was focused around Gerard Dillon, a working-class painter from Belfast whose nostalgia-tinged depictions of the West of Ireland often contained a degree of homoeroticism.
+However, it was le Brocquy whose work had most impact in Ireland itself, continuing to engage with Irish cultural themes throughout his long career; his wife, Anne Madden, was also one of the first Irish artists to engage with the impact of American Abstract Expressionism.

 In the 1960s, as elsewhere, modernism in Ireland was gradually superseded by other forms of art.
-As Ireland underwent increasing modernisation the impact of American Pop Art became particularly important through the work of Micheal Farrell and Robert Ballagh; however modernism still retained an influence for many years to come.
+As Ireland underwent increasing modernisation, the impact of American Pop Art became particularly important through the work of Micheal Farrell and Robert Ballagh; however, modernism still retained an influence for many years to come.

 References and Further Reading: